Hard Rock Hotel

 Johnny Smalls: The shareable menu is going hog wild in Las Vegas with taps places opening up left and right.
 This joint offers shareable meals, basically appetizers, including Asian, tapas, Italian, Mexican and American.
 It's casual, and if you eat light, cheap.
 If you want a meal, though, plan to bring a few friends and order several bites to split up.

-Mr. Lucky's: The Hard Rock's "rockin'" version of a coffee shop is, well, a coffee shop, but with more types of appetizers on the menu.
+Mr. Lucky's: The Hard Rock Hotel and Casino's "rockin'" version of a coffee shop is, well, a coffee shop, but with more types of appetizers on the menu.
 Ask the waitress what the unadvertised specials are, because they have a great steak and shrimp special that isn't on the menu.

 Nobu: Outstanding food, pretentious atmosphere and high prices.
 It's Japanese cuisine with a Latin American twist.
 All we can think of is former Peruvian president Alberto Fujimori.
 They have a reputation for having the best sushi in Vegas, but we have a suspicion that comes from the high regard this place's New York outpost owned.
 That's not to say it's bad fish, but we're always wary of reputations.
 Open for dinner only.